Janusiscus

 Janusiscus schultzei is an extinct gnathostome vertebrate dating from the Early Devonian period in Siberia, approximately 415 million years ago.
-It may be the sister group of the last common ancestor of Chondrichthyes (cartilaginous fish) or Osteichthyes (bony fish).
+It may be the sister group of the last common ancestor of Chondrichthyes (cartilaginous fish) and Osteichthyes (bony fish).
 This makes J. schultzei a sister species to all living jawed vertebrates.
 The species name is in honor of Hans-Peter Schultze; the genus named after Janus, the Roman god of duality.

 Taxonomy

 The following cladogram is simplified from Giles et al., 2015: